parallaxsecond/parsec-book/src/parsec_client/wire_protocol.md

    this field is 1.
 - Minor version number: an 8-bit versioning sub-field.
 Currently the only supported and valid value for this field is 0.
-- Provider: an 8-bit field identifying the back-end service provider for which the request is intended.
-A value of zero indicates that the request is not intended for any specific provider.
+- Provider: an 8-bit field identifying the back-end service provider the response is coming from.
-   Available providers and their characteristics can be queried through discovery operations in the API.
 - Session handle: an 8-byte session identifier.
 - Content type: an 8-bit field that defines how the response body should be processed.
 The only currently-supported value is 1, which indicates that the request body should be treated as a